EL (rapper): 2016: Elom

-EL released his second studio album entitled Elom (Everybody loves original music).
+E.L. released his second studio album entitled Elom (Everybody loves original music).
 The album included singles "Mi Naa Bo Po", "Watch The Way You Dey Waka" and "Nkrumah Pt.
 2" featuring Obrafour.

-On 15 April 2016 Lauryn Hill headlined a concert dubbed Ms. Lauryn Hill Presents Diaspora Calling! in association with Tidal at Kings Theater, the concert was intended to celebrate the rich tapestry of artists from African Diaspora and included E.L and Stonebwoy from Ghana, also Wondaboy and Mr. Eazi from Nigeria.
+On 15 April 2016 Lauryn Hill headlined a concert dubbed Ms. Lauryn Hill Presents Diaspora Calling! in association with Tidal at Kings Theater, the concert was intended to celebrate the rich tapestry of artists from the African Diaspora and included E.L and Stonebwoy from Ghana, also Wondaboy and Mr. Eazi from Nigeria.

 2017: B.A.R 4

-The success of the previous installment of the BAR franchise saw the birth of another mixtape.
-This featured both establishment rappers and also included rising rappers as Teephlow, Kojo-Cue, Medikal. one notable track on the album is Nina, which is storyline song about a psychopathic groupie.
-Other hard core raps songs as Change, Superstar and Lalafalama were also lauded; as was Bars.
+The success of the previous installment of the B.A.R franchise saw the birth of another mixtape.
+This featured established rappers and also included rising rappers such as Teephlow, Kojo-Cue, and Medikal.
+One notable track on the album is "Nina", which is a song about a psychopathic groupie.
+Other hard core rap songs as "Change", "Superstar", and "Lalafalama" were also lauded; as was "Bars".

-2018: BAR V
+2018: B.A.R V

-E.L released his fifth studio album titled BAR V (stylised as BVR), a 15 track album.
-It included rap singles like "Nobody", The Greatest and "Thinkin'."
-E.L featured Nigerian artiste, Falz, and Ghanaian acts Akan and Bryan The Mensah.
+E.L. released his fifth studio album titled BAR V (stylised as BVR), a 15 track album.
+It included rap singles like "Nobody", "The Greatest", and "Thinkin'."
+E.L. featured Nigerian artiste, Falz, and Ghanaian acts Akan and Bryan The Mensah.

-2019: The Linkop - EL & AI
+2019: The Linkop - E.L. & AI

 This was a joint album with another Ghanaian musician, Ayisi - AI.
-This will be the first time EL released a joint album.
-Nonetheless, it will mark the second notable joint album from Ghana as Sarkodie (rapper) and Jayso had same with TMG collaboration.

-The Linkop album came to bear after the excellent chemistry generated in their collaboration on the Adwuma song.
-This album has seven track ranging from Afrobeats to Dancehall to Reggae fusion.
-One track that seems to appeal to masses is the For 2 song.
+This was the first time E.L. released a joint album.
+However, this was the second notable joint album to be released in Ghana, with Sarkodie (rapper) and Jayso's TMG being the first.
+The Linkop album came to be after the excellent chemistry generated from their collaboration on the "Adwuma" song.
+This album has seven tracks ranging from Afrobeats to Dancehall and Reggae fusion.
+One track which seems to appeal to the masses is "For 2".

 2020: Songs For Girls 3 EP

 This featured seven songs of different genres.
-The award-winning rapper took New decade in a whole different mode.
+The award-winning rapper took the new decade in a whole different mode.

 2020: Leaks1

-The beginning of a new decade saw EL drop a series of projects – few singles and two different tapes.
-First of which was the Leaks1.
-This featured talented rappers even as they were not well known.
+The beginning of the new decade saw E.L. drop a series of projects – few singles and two different tapes; the first of which was Leaks1.
+This featured talented rappers even as they were not well-known.
 One of such rappers is Yung Pabi whom he featured on the song titled Respect.
 This album had three songs.